Edit on GitHub

 Delete installation files

-If you have used the Wizard installer, for security reasons you should verify the installation files have been deleted.
-The Winter installer attempts to cleanup after itself, but you should always verify that they have been successfullly removed:
+If you have used the Web-based installation method, you should verify that the installation files have been deleted.
+The installer will attempt to cleanup after itself, but in rare circumstances, it may be unable to do so.

 Review configuration

 Configuration files are stored in the config directory of the application.
-While each file contains descriptions for each setting, it is important to review the common configuration options available for your circumstances.
+While each file contains descriptions for each setting, it is important to review the common configuration options to ensure that they are suitable for your circumstances.

-For example, in production environments you may want to enable CSRF protection.
-While in development environments, you may want to enable bleeding edge updates.
+For example, in production environments you may wish to enable CSRF protection, while in development environments, you may want to enable bleeding edge updates.

 Setting up the scheduler

-For scheduled tasks to operate correctly, you should add the following Cron entry to your server.
-Editing the crontab is commonly performed with the command crontab -e.
+If you intend to use scheduled tasks, or install plugins that use scheduled tasks to function, you should add the following cron entry to your server.
+Editing the crontab is commonly performed with the command crontab -e in the command-line interface of your server.

 * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1

-Be sure to replace /path/to/artisan with the absolute path to the artisan file in the root directory of Winter.
-This cron will call the command scheduler every minute, in which Winter will evaluate any scheduled tasks and run the tasks that are due.
+This cron task will call the command scheduler every minute, to which Winter will evaluate any scheduled tasks and run the tasks that are due for execution.

 Setting up queue workers

 You may optionally set up an external queue for processing queued jobs.
-By default, these will be handled asynchronously by the platform.
+By default, Winter will run queued jobs asynchronously, which may cause slower performance and response times for users if the jobs are large.
 This behavior can be changed by setting the default parameter in the config/queue.php.
+Please review the Queue service documentation for more information on setting up a queue runner.